topsecret-chat/TopSecret.Chat/README.md

 # TopSecret Chat &trade;

-This space is used as an [Issue Tracking System](https://github.com/topsecret-chat/topsecret-chat/issues) for users to report errors, suggestions and to follow up on the release notes.
+This space is used as the [Issue Tracking System](https://github.com/topsecret-chat/topsecret-chat/issues) for users to report errors, suggestions and to follow up on the release notes about the App.
-Please visit [TopSecret.Chat](https://topsecret.chat)  to know more about messaging with untraceable content, anonymous identity and military-grade security.
+Please visit [TopSecret.Chat](https://topsecret.chat) to know more about our advanced `OTR (Off-The-Record)` messaging with untraceable content, anonymous identity and military-grade security.

 ## Do you need any help?
 * [Report a Bug](https://github.com/topsecret-chat/topsecret-chat/issues/new?assignees=&labels=bug&template=bug.md&title=%5BBUG%5D+)